 How to Keep a MacBook On When It’s Closed

-To keep your MacBook on when you close the lid, go to System Preferences > Energy Saver.
-Then select the Power Adapter tab and set the Turn display off after slider to Never.
+To keep your MacBook on when you close the lid, click the Apple icon in the top-left corner of your screen and select System Preferences.
+Then click Battery and select the Power Adapter from the left sidebar.
+Finally, move the slider under Turn display off after to Never.

-- Open the Apple menu.
-You can access this by clicking the Apple icon in the top-left corner of your screen.
+- Click the Apple icon in the top-left corner of your screen.

-- Then click the Power Adapter tab.
-You will see this at the top of the window.
+- Then click Power Adapter.
+You will see this in the left sidebar of the window

-- Connect your MacBook to a power source, an external keyboard, a mouse, and an external monitor.
+- Connect your MacBook to a power source, an external keyboard and mouse, and an external monitor.

-If you don’t have an external monitor, make sure to check out our list of the best computer monitors for 2020.
+If you don’t have an external monitor, make sure to check out our list of the best computer monitors.